-- 1. the principal religious changes in Britain and Ireland in the 16th and 17th centuries, and their relation to elite and popular politics; - 2. how cultures could change, and be changed; and what strategies people might adopt to cope with change and the tensions arising therefrom; and - 3. the interaction of politics and religion in a culture organised on a different basis from that of the modern western world;
+- the principal religious changes in England in the 16th and 17th centuries, in the context of religious changes in Britain and Ireland as a whole, and their relation to elite and popular politics; - 2. how cultures could change, and be changed; and what strategies people might adopt to cope with change and the tensions arising therefrom; and - 3. the interaction of politics and religion in a culture organised on a different basis from that of the modern western world;